jmecinski/jmecinski/README.md

 - 👋 Hi, I’m Jakub Męciński, but you can call me Kuro
 - 👀 I’m interested in programmming (obviously XD), F1 and photography
-- 🌱 I’m currently learning Swift and iOS Sevelopment
+- 🌱 I’m currently learning Swift and iOS Development
 - 📫 How to reach me COMING SOON

 <!---